-To request Dr. Nichols to be a speaker at your event, please contact Julie Starke by email.
+To request Dr. Nichols to be a speaker at your event, please contact us by email.

 "Honestly, I have never witnessed the level of awe and inspiration that J's talk appeared to have imparted to the student interns, and I have been to dozens of trainings and lectures given by internal and external speakers.
 His talk provided them with something much more than information, it gave them pause to think about the world and their connection to it in a different way than they had before.
 J. made it so genuinely relevant.